Who are we?

 All babies and toddlers deserve a good start in life.

-We are an independent foundation working worldwide to inspire and inform large-scale action to improve the health and well-being of young children, especially the most disadvantaged, and the people who care for them.
+The Bernard van Leer Foundation is an independent foundation working worldwide to inspire and inform large-scale action to improve the health and well-being of young children, especially the most disadvantaged, and the people who care for them.

 For more than 50 years, we have worked to develop and share knowledge about how to improve young children’s health, nutrition and education.
 We aim to bring together robust science, practical ideas and strong leadership.
 We have seen in practice how this combination can transform the lives of millions of children and families.